joeygibson/brainfuckyou/README.md

 ## brainfuckyou

-This is a variant of `brainfuck`, suggeted by my friend, [Wesley Hartford](https://github.com/wfhartford), that adds more fuckery to the langauge, by requiring a semicolon after every instruction.
+This is a variant of [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck), suggested by my friend, [Wesley Hartford](https://github.com/wfhartford), that adds more fuckery to the langauge, by requiring a semicolon after every instruction.

 For example, "Hello World!" looks like this